dotnet/docs-maui/docs/user-interface/toolbaritem.md

 # Display toolbar items

-The <xref:Microsoft.Maui.Controls.ToolbarItem> class is a special type of button that can be added to a <xref:Microsoft.Maui.Controls.Page> object's <xref:Microsoft.Maui.Controls.Page.ToolbarItems> collection. <xref:Microsoft.Maui.Controls.ToolbarItem> objects can also be added to the `ToolbarItems` collection of a <xref:Microsoft.Maui.Controls.Shell> object.
-Each <xref:Microsoft.Maui.Controls.ToolbarItem> object will appear as a button in the application's navigation bar.
-A <xref:Microsoft.Maui.Controls.ToolbarItem> object can have an icon and appear as a primary or secondary menu item.
+The <xref:Microsoft.Maui.Controls.ToolbarItem> class is a special type of button that can be added to a <xref:Microsoft.Maui.Controls.Page> object's <xref:Microsoft.Maui.Controls.Page.ToolbarItems> collection.
+Because the <xref:Microsoft.Maui.Controls.Shell> class derives from <xref:Microsoft.Maui.Controls.Page>, <xref:Microsoft.Maui.Controls.ToolbarItem> objects can also be added to the `ToolbarItems` collection of a <xref:Microsoft.Maui.Controls.Shell> object.
+Each <xref:Microsoft.Maui.Controls.ToolbarItem> object will appear as a button in the app's navigation bar.
+A <xref:Microsoft.Maui.Controls.ToolbarItem> object can have an icon and appear as a primary or secondary item.
 The <xref:Microsoft.Maui.Controls.ToolbarItem> class inherits from <xref:Microsoft.Maui.Controls.MenuItem>.

 The following screenshot shows a <xref:Microsoft.Maui.Controls.ToolbarItem> object in the navigation bar on iOS: